jeftegoes/AwsOverview/Machine Learning/Amazon SageMaker.md

   - Align model to human preferences.
   - Reinforcement learning where human feedback is included in the "reward" function.
 - Human feedback for ML.
-  - Creating or evaluating your models.
+  - Creating or evaluating our models.
   - Data generation or annotation (create labels).
-- **Reviewers:** Amazon Mechanical Turk workers, your employees, or third-party vendors.
+- **Reviewers:** Amazon Mechanical Turk workers, our employees, or third-party vendors.
 - **SageMaker Ground Truth Plus:** Label Data.

 # 12. ML Governance